SamuelLess/ChatCLM/README.md

 [chatCLM.xyz](https://chatclm.xyz)

 The CLM describes itself as follows:
-> A compression based LLM.
-A compression based LLM.
-A compression based LLM.
-A compression based LLM.
-A compression based LLM.
+> You are chatCLM.
+A zstd compression based LM.
+You are chatCLM.
+A zstd compression based LM.
+You are chatCLM.
+A zstd compression based LM.

 ## Overview